Birthday: Other landmark birthdays

-In many cultures and jurisdictions, if a person's real birthday is not known (for example, if they are an orphan), then their birthday may be adopted or assigned to a specific day of the year, such as January 1.
-The birthday of Jesus is celebrated at Christmas.
-Racehorses are reckoned to become one year old in the year following their birth on the first of January in the Northern Hemisphere and the first of August in the Southern Hemisphere.
+In many cultures and jurisdictions, if a person's real birthday is unknown (for example, if they are an orphan), their birthday may be adopted or assigned to a specific day of the year, such as January 1.

-Traditions

-In many parts of the world, an individual's birthday is celebrated by a party where a specially made cake, usually decorated with lettering and the person's age, is presented.
-The cake is traditionally studded with the same number of lit candles as the age of the individual, or a number candle representing their age.
-The celebrated individual will usually make a silent wish and attempt to blow out the candles in one breath; if successful, a tradition holds that the wish will be granted.
-In many cultures, the wish must be kept secret or it won't "come true".
+Racehorses are reckoned to become one year old in the year following their birth on January 1 in the Northern Hemisphere and August 1 in the Southern Hemisphere.

+Birthday parties

+In certain parts of the world, an individual's birthday is celebrated by a party featuring a specially made cake.
 Presents are bestowed on the individual by the guests appropriate to their age.
-Other birthday activities may include entertainment (sometimes by a hired professional, i.e. a clown, magician, or musician), and a special toast or speech by the birthday celebrant.
+Other birthday activities may include entertainment (sometimes by a hired professional, i.e., a clown, magician, or musician) and a special toast or speech by the birthday celebrant.
 The last stanza of Patty Hill's and Mildred Hill's famous song, "Good Morning to You" (unofficially titled "Happy Birthday to You") is typically sung by the guests at some point in the proceedings.
-In some countries a piñata takes the place of a cake.
+In some countries, a piñata takes the place of a cake.